Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/03-hands_on-diversity.md

 - "Understand how to extract specific information from taxonomic-assignation data"
 keypoints:
 - "The library `phyloseq` lets you manipulate metagenomic data in a taxonomic specific perspective."
-- "The library `ggplot2` creates plots that helps/remarks the data analysis"
-- "Creativity is welcome to explore and present your data"
+- "The library `ggplot2` is helpful for visualising your taxonomy data"
 ---

-## Assemble and manipulate a phyloseq object with a myriad of samples

-*Before your fingers touch the keys, it must be decided in your mind why you are doing it...exploration is welcome and praised, not moving at all or senseless movement will draw you somewhere far from your goal*

-  -Sergio Cuellar

 ## Visualizing our data with ggplot2
-In the last lesson, we created our phyloseq object, which contains the information of our samples: `JC1A`, `JP41` and `JP4D`.
+In the last lesson, we created our phyloseq object, which contains the information of our samples: `ERR2935805` and `JP4D`.
 Let´s take a look again at the number of reads in our data.
 ~~~
 > merged_metagenomes